pagidas/ports-and-adapters-demo/README.md

-This architecture improves modular code, and prioritises on defining the protocol of your application (an API) and implementing its behaviour abstract from any technology, so business logic does not leak out in other layers.
+This architecture improves modular code, and prioritises on defining the protocol of your application (an API) and implementing its behaviour abstract from any technology.
+Therefore, our business logic is well encapsulated, and is not coupled to implementation details.
 It also helps on testing as the very architecture, due to its glossary, enforces the (_SOLI**D**_) **_Dependency Inversion_** principle.

 ## Theme of application